GENI-NSF/geni-tools/README-authorization.txt

 	# "AM.MAY_SHUTDOWN<--CH_IMINDS.MAY_SHUTDOWN"
 	"policies": ...

-	# List of statements EACH of which must be proved (if 'is_positive')
+	# List of statements EACH of which must be proven (if 'is_positive')
 	# or must NOT be proven (if not 'is_positive') to allow authorization
 	# e.g.
 	# {